GeorgeDaoud3/SOFE4630U-MS3/README.md

    kubectl get services
    ```
    ![MS3 figure5](figures/cl3-6.jpg)
-4. To access the Redis datastorage,
+4. To access the Redis datastore,
-   1. You can install redis client on your machine as shown in the previous video.
-However, let’s install it over GCP console.
+   1. You can install the Redis client on your machine as shown in the previous video.
+However, let’s install it over the GCP console.
    ```cmd
 	sudo apt-get install redis-tools
    ```
-      **Note**: this installation in not persistent and you need to repeat it each time the session is ended.
+      **Note**: this installation is not persistent and you need to repeat it each time the session is ended.
-   2. Know let’s log in to server using the command after replacing the **\<Redis-IP\>** by the IP obtained in step 3.
+   2. Now, let’s log in to the server using the command after replacing the **\<Redis-IP\>** with the IP obtained in step 3.
 Note that **sofe4630u** is the password
    ```cmd
    redis-cli -h <Redis-IP> -a sofe4630u
    ```
-   3. No try to run the following commands.
-Note, there are 16 different databases to select within redis.
+   3. Now, try to run the following commands.
+Note, there are 16 different databases to select within Redis.
 The first command selects the first database (0)
    ``` cmd
    select 0
    set var 100